Chart Color Schemes

 Infrastructure

-Oaklands Park has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Oaklands Park has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact the area.
-Notable among these are the Westfield Marion Expansion, Oaklands Green, Marion Cultural Centre Plaza Upgrade, and River Torrens to Darlington (T2D) Project - Southern Precinct.
-The following details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified three projects likely to impact the area: Westfield Marion Expansion, Oaklands Green, Marion Cultural Centre Plaza Upgrade, and River Torrens to Darlington (T2D) Project - Southern Precinct.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.